Skip to main content

 The following provisions will govern the acceptance of applicants for the Gertrude Studer Memorial Scholarship:

 • Applicants must be the son, daughter, or legal ward of a permanent residential NWEC member receiving service for the duration of the 2025-2026 academic year (August 2025 - June 2026).
-Children/wards of NWEC commercial members are not eligible unless one of their parents/legal guardians is also a permanent residential NWEC member.

 • Applicants must be a permanent resident of Williams County and attend a high school located within Williams County.